ff888/Ski-Jumping-Database-Project/README.md

 >_Hello!_
 >
 >_This is my first python project, the first step into programming.
 My "Hello World!" as a developer.
-Therefore, any help, ideas, constructive criticism or cooperation is very much appreciated._
+Therefore, any help, ideas, constructive feedback or cooperation is very much appreciated._
 >
 >_All the best,_
 >